cwru-courses/csds440project-f24-2/smb318/Sean_Brown_Project_Report.md

 Overall, I would say that modifiedTriTraining proved successful in reducing the error rate.
 Depending on the properties of the data being used, a set of 3 base learners can be chosen to complement each other's strengths and mitigate each other's weaknesses. modifiedTriTraining showed more improvement on the ionosphere dataset, where overfitting was a greater problem and increased diversity had greater benefits.
 This shows that the extension is generalizable, targets key weaknesses of tri-training, and is a robust and valuable method.

 ## Bibliography
 Blum, Avrim and Tom Mitchell.
-"Combining Labeled and Unlabeled Data with Co-Training."
+"Combining Labeled and Unlabeled Data with Co-Training," https://www.cs.cmu.edu/~avrim/Papers/cotrain.pdf.
 Zhou, Zhi-Hua and Ming Li.
-"Tri-Training: Exploiting Unlabeled Data Using Three Classifiers."
+"Tri-Training: Exploiting Unlabeled Data Using Three Classifiers," https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=a7d685ff8532ecb972c9382f86dea53ee7528264.